 Here’s the answer from our students: “IMACS is fun!”

-Computer Programming & Virtual Robotics, Computer Science, and Logic for Mathematics are self-paced, so students may join at any point during the year.
+IMACS Computer Programming, University Computer Science, and University Mathematical Logic classes are self-paced, so students may join at any point during the year.

 Daily exposure to novel ideas and talented instructors has had a seminal effect on many young IMACS students over many years.
 Older students in the self-paced mathematics and computer science classes can make significant academic progress during two-hours-per-day of intensive effort.

-Math Enrichment students typically have several sheets of homework each week of class.
-Homework is optional and reinforces what students are learning in class.
-Most students enjoy their IMACS homework – not only because it’s fun and interesting, but also because students can earn prizes for correctly answered homework.
+Math Enrichment students will have several interactive online problems and activities to solve each week.
+This work is mostly optional and reinforces what students are learning in class.
+Most students enjoy their IMACS work not only because it’s fun and interesting, but also because students can earn points to redeem for prizes in the online IMACS store.

 The #1 rule to helping your child with his or her homework is to let your child do all the thinking.
-The point of doing an IMACS worksheet is not to complete the worksheet; the point is to think.
-Instructors are happy to help you and your child with any questions on the homework.
-Instructors are available before and after class.
+The goal of doing an IMACS worksheet is not to complete the worksheet; the goal is to make your child think.